Hypercontractivity and Lower Deviation Estimates in Normed Spaces: Lower deviations with respect to global parameters

 \subsection{Gaussian deviation inequalities for convex functions}

-The fact that for any convex function the deviation below the median is smaller than the deviation above the median, with respect to the Gaussian measure, it is perhaps more or less intuitively clear: Another fact which illustrates this skew behavior is due to Kwapien \cite{Kwa} and states that the expectation of a convex function is at least as large as the median

-A rigorous proof of these facts can be given by employing Ehrhard's inequality \cite{Ehr} (see \cite{V-tight} for the details).
+For context let us recall the fact that for any convex function the deviation below the median is smaller than the deviation above the median with respect to the Gaussian measure $\gamma_n$: A rigorous proof of this fact can be given by employing Ehrhard's inequality \cite{Ehr} (see \cite{V-tight} for the details).
 However, the inequality \eqref{eq:skew} does not give any information how this skew behavior can be quantified.
 To this end, there exist one-sided deviation inequalities which improve upon the classical deviation inequality \eqref{eq:conc-L}, when the function under consideration is additionally convex.

 An inequality of this type can be traced back to the works of Samson \cite{Sam} and Bobkov-G\"otze \cite{BG} (see also \cite[\S 5.2]{PV-var}).
-It essentially states that one may replace the Lipschitz constant of $f$ by the $(\mathbb E \|\nabla f(G)\|_2^2)^{1/2}$.
-Note that for any smooth Lipschitz function one has
+It essentially states that one may replace in the lower tail in \eqref{eq:conc-L} the Lipschitz constant of $f$ by $(\mathbb E \|\nabla f(G)\|_2^2)^{1/2}$.
+Note that for any Lipschitz function one has

 The precise statement is the following: